Have you seen the film “Is Genesis History?” Watch it now.

 – D. Martin Lloyd-Jones

 When we talk about the ‘age’ of something, we imply it has a specific history.
 For instance, if a man is 95 years old, he has lived through a series of events quite different from those of a 10-year-old boy.

 Age indicates history.

 This means when we talk about the age of the earth, we’re really talking about the history of the earth.
 According to Genesis, it is a history that begins with specific events that lead eventually to Jesus Christ.

 In explaining this redemptive history, the prophet Isaiah is very clear: God controls every moment of time in order to glorify Himself by redeeming a people through the work of His Son.
 He says:

-“I am God, and there is none like me, declaring the end from the beginning and from ancient times things not yet done, saying, ‘My counsel shall stand, and I will accomplish all my purpose,’… I have spoken, and I will bring it to pass; I have purposed, and I will do it.
-Listen to me, you stubborn of heart, you who are far from righteousness: I bring near my righteousness; it is not far off, and my salvation will not delay; I will put salvation in Zion, for Israel my glory.”
-(Isaiah 46:9-13)
+“I am God, and there is none like me, declaring the end from the beginning and from ancient times things not yet done, saying, ‘My counsel shall stand, and I will accomplish all my purpose,’… I have spoken, and I will bring it to pass; I have purposed, and I will do it.”
+(Isaiah 46:9-11)

 God’s providence ensures all of time and history serve His particular ends.
 Every moment is consequential and important because He is ‘accomplishing all His purpose.’
-This is why the Bible is ultimately a book of history: it is through the events of real history that He brings salvation to us and glorifies Himself through it.
+The Bible is ultimately a book of history: it is through the events of real history that He brings salvation to us and glorifies Himself through it.